Final Fantasy XIV: Stormblood: Development

+Patch history

 The development team schedules the release of a major update approximately every three months.
 Each of these free content patches includes a continuation of the main scenario as well as new raids, features, trials, and dungeons.
 Minor patches that come in between major updates focus on quality of life improvements.
 With Stormblood, Yoshida reallocated resources to facilitate the development of new types of content (e.g. Eureka, Ultimate raids) by reducing the number of dungeons added during odd-numbered patches.
 As with previous expansions, Square Enix released five major patches for Stormblood over the course of its two-year content cycle.

 Music

 Masayoshi Soken composed the majority of the expansion's score—over 100 tracks—in addition to his duties as sound director.
 Nobuo Uematsu composed two vocal tracks, "Stormblood" and "Revolutions"; the former is a collaboration with Soken and the latter serves as the main theme for the game.
 Susan Calloway returned as the featured vocalist.
 Soken used "militant advance and invasion" as the central idea to the soundtrack, contrasting between powerful military marches and "those on the receiving end" of this encroachment.
 An example of this is the Ala Mhigan national anthem, "The Measure of His Reach".
 It has two versions, the original and a version used under the Garlean occupation that has harsher sound and more violent lyrics.
 The main musical phrase of "Stormblood" reappears multiple times throughout the soundtrack with different instrumentation and stylings to match the context.
 Due to the setting, Soken incorporated Asian instruments into his orchestration and chose to pare down the number used in field tracks, such as the Yanxia theme which had only harp and kokyū.
 He is particularly proud of his work on Shinryu's and Tsukuyomi's primal boss battle themes, which include motifs from "Stormblood" and Yanxia's theme respectively.
 Each phase of the Tsukuyomi battle theme references a different aspect of Yotsuyu's life.
 This theme, "Wayward Daughter", received the most votes in a player poll to select the track list for a "Best of Final Fantasy XIV" compilation album.

 Final Fantasy XIV: Stormblood Original Soundtrack collects music from the launch of the expansion pack to Patch 4.3, "Under the Moonlight".
-The album was released by Square Enix on July 4, 2018, on Blu-ray disc and includes a code for an exclusive "Wind-up Tsukuyomi" in-game pet.
+The album was released by Square Enix on July 4, 2018, on Blu-ray Disc and includes a code for an exclusive "Wind-up Tsukuyomi" in-game pet.
 The album earned praise from Harry Gill of Original Sound Version, who appreciated the increased budget and production values afforded with the new expansion.
 He singled out the Lakshmi battle music, "Beauty's Wicked Wiles", as his favorite primal theme in the entire game and felt the soundtrack overall was stronger than the previous expansion's.
 Though he felt "Revolutions" was weaker than previous vocal pieces, Greg Fisher of Video Game Music Online was impressed by Soken's ability to maintain a consistent quality over such a large and eclectic score.